SylviaOne/Repo-hub/README.md

-## Why do we tell actors to “break a leg?”
-Because every play has a cast.
+## Why doesn't the Chimney-Sweep call out sick from work?
+Because he's used to working with a flue.